ulmerkott/Pi-Somfy/README.md

 ## 7 Credits
-This Library was ported from [Arduino sketch](https://github.com/Nickduino/Somfy_Remote) onto the Pi by @Nickduino to open and close my blinds automatically.
+This Library was ported from [Arduino sketch](https://github.com/Nickduino/Somfy_Remote) onto the Pi by @Nickduino to open and close his blinds automatically.

 If you want to learn more about the Somfy RTS protocol, check out [Pushtack](https://pushstack.wordpress.com/somfy-rts-protocol/).